 With the paper-free accounts payable process, finance leaders have easy access to historical payment information and customized reports to make well-informed decisions without paper or manual labor.
-The AP staff has all information needed for audits, tax season, and month-end closing, all in one cloud-based SaaS.
+The AP staff has information needed for audits, tax season, and month-end closing, in one cloud-based SaaS.
 AP automation’s increased level of visibility helps finance leaders stay ahead of potential overspend based on payment history.

 You’ve established poor vendor relationships thanks to problems with paper.

 Let’s face it: vendors dread calling your accounts payable department checking on invoices or payment statuses.
 Reality is, they just want their payments on time.
 AP specialists waste hours combing through piles of paper to answer these emails and phone calls from vendors.